Sydney

 Sydney as a Boy’s Name

 Sydney is also a name that can be used for baby boys.
 However, it is not as common as it is for girls.
-The name has French origins and means “Saint Denis.”
+The name has French origins & means “Saint Denis.”
 In the past, the name Sidney was more commonly used for boys, but it has since evolved into a more popular choice for girls.

 If ya are considering naming yar baby boy Sydney, keep in mind that it may be perceived as a more feminine name.
-However, if ya are looking for a unique and unconventional name for yar baby boy, Sydney could be a great choice.
+However, if ya are looking for a unique & unconventional name for yar baby boy, Sydney could be a great choice.

 Cultural Significance of the Name Sydney